Sid Caesar: Early life

-Isaac Sidney Caesar (יצחק סידני קיסר) was born in Yonkers, New York, to a Jewish family.
-His father was Max Ziser (מאַח זיסער; 1874–1946) and his mother was Ida (née Raphael) (ידאַ ראַפּהאַעל זיסער; 1887–1975).
+Isaac Sidney Caesar was born in Yonkers, New York, to a Jewish family.
+His father was born Max Ziser (1874–1946) and his mother was Ida (née Raffel; 1887–1975).
 They were probably from Dąbrowa Tarnowska, Poland.
-Reports state that the surname "Caesar" was given to Max, as a child, by an immigration official at Ellis Island.
-According to Marian L. Smith, senior historian of the U.S. Citizenship and Immigration Service, there is no known case of a name changed at Ellis Island.
+It is often claimed that the surname "Caesar" was given by an immigration official at Ellis Island, but there are no documented cases of names changed at Ellis Island.

-Max and Ida Caesar ran a restaurant, a 24-hour luncheonette.
+Max and Ida ran a restaurant, a 24-hour luncheonette.

-By waiting on tables, their son learned to mimic the patois, rhythm, and accents of the diverse clientele, a technique he termed double-talk, which he used throughout his career.
+Being in this environment, their son absorbed the distinct accents, rhythms, and mannerisms of a diverse clientele.
+He later used these observations to pioneer his signature double-talk technique — a comedic style where he improvised convincing gibberish that perfectly mimicked the sound and feel of real foreign languages, which he used throughout his career.
 He first tried double-talk with a group of Italians, his head barely reaching above the table.
 They enjoyed it so much that they sent him over to a group of Poles to repeat his native-sounding patter in Polish, and so on with Russians, Hungarians, Frenchmen, Spaniards, Lithuanians, and Bulgarians.
 Sid Caesar's older brother, David, was his comic mentor and "one-man cheering section."
 They created their earliest family sketches from movies of the day like Test Pilot and the 1927 silent film Wings.

 As a boy, Caesar took saxophone lessons and played in small bands to make money during the Great Depression.
 When he was 14, Caesar went to the Catskill Mountains as a tenor saxophonist in the Swingtime Six band and occasionally performed in sketches in the Borscht Belt.